Ayria: Biography

-The first Ayria album, Debris, was released on Alfa Matrix in 2003.
+The first Ayria album, Debris, was released on Alfa Matrix in November 2003.

 During this period, Parkin performed guest vocals for several other projects, including Belgium's Aïboforcen and Implant, and Mexico's Isis Signum, some of which she would return to later on, such as the late 2011 release of two songs with Aïboforcen.

 In late 2005, touring for Flicker commenced with several Canadian dates, a UK Festival (Interzone in Cardiff, the first European performance by Ayria), and a U.S. West Coast tour.
 2006 saw many more opportunities for Ayria such as a first ever European tour in November as well as a debut performance in Osaka, Japan.
 As of 2008, Ayria was continuing a full United States tour as the supporting act for The Crüxshadows.
 She has played successful shows at DragonCon, alongside figures such as Sir Patrick Stewart, most recently in 2011, and has also performed with the seminal EBM/synthpop band VNV Nation.

 The first two songs by Ayria since the release of Flicker included "The Gun Song", featured on the compilation Alfa Matrix - Re:connected [2.0], released in August 2006 and "Six Seconds On All Sides" released on Dancing Ferret's Asleep By Dawn compilation in fall of 2006.
 The third full-length album, Hearts For Bullets, was released on September 12, 2008, featuring these two songs.

 All of her albums have thus far come with double CD versions available that feature a collection of remixed tracks and other inclusions such as side projects and covers.

 Ayria's fourth full-length album, Plastic Makes Perfect, released May 24, 2013, during their North American tour with Project Pitchfork.

 On April 22, 2016, she released a fifth full-length, titled Paper Dolls.
 It came in both a single CD, a two disc deluxe version and as a strictly limited pink vinyl.
 The second CD is a spiritual sequel to the bonus disc Planet Parkin that came with her third album Hearts for Bullets, titled The Heartless Kingdom.

+Her sixth album, This Is My Battle Cry, was released in August 2022.